 One of the top benefits using a swing trading approach, is that it typically takes only a few minutes each day to check your charts.
 Taking away those long hours of starring at the charts, like with a day trading approach.

 Plus… with swing trading you will have more time when it comes to actually placing your trades, then if you was scalping the markets.
-You can read more on this subject, with the different types of trading you could potentially use by clicking here.
+You can read more on this subject, with the different types of trading you could potentially use on an article I wrote by clicking here.

 Swing Trading Strategies